-Chris Mawson is a Training and Supervising Analyst of the British Psychoanalytical Society.
+Chris Mawson (1953-2020) was a Training and Supervising Analyst of the British Psychoanalytical Society.
 He trained in psychoanalytic psychotherapy with children and adolescents at the Tavistock Clinic, and in psychoanalysis at the British Psychoanalytical Society and Institute of Psychoanalysis.

 Training and career